 Get to popular places ahead of the crowds, take advantage of happy hour and early bird specials to save on dinner, and plan on an early evening back in your room or vacation home.

 With Tweens and teens are likely to stay up and wake later.
 Plan around having mornings to yourself if you’re an early riser and count on older kids having the stamina for a longer day with fewer breaks.
 You can eat dinner later, too, which gives you extra time in the late afternoons.

 There are still places where cash is king and ATMs are scarce.
 But in the rest of the world, carrying less cash and relying on credit cards can be a better bet.

-If we’re traveling abroad, we typically change about $100 to $200 into local currency before we travel abroad so that we have money for an airport taxi and any small immediate needs.
+If we’re traveling abroad, we typically change only about $100 to $200 into local currency before we leave home.
+Just enough to get from the airport to our lodging and cover any small immediate needs.

 If you are vistiing major cities that are sure to have ATMs you can use, get money as you need it.
-It’s more secure than carrying enough currency for the whole trip.
-If you’re abroad getting local currency from a machine is easier than changing currency and you might get a better exhange rate.
+It’s safer than carrying currency for the entire trip.
+Getting local currency from an ATM is easier than changing currency and you might get a better exchange rate.